 From May through October, the rainy season transforms the valley into an intensely green landscape.
 Rice fields fill with water, forests become denser, and waterfalls in the national park area run stronger.

 For travelers interested in slow travel in Northern Thailand, the rainy season can actually be one of the most beautiful times to visit.
-The countryside becomes lush and quiet, and visitor numbers remain relatively low (which also drives the price down).
+As this Chiang Dao guide highlights, the countryside becomes lush and quiet, and visitor numbers remain relatively low, which also helps keep prices down while making the experience feel more personal and unhurried.

 If you want a simple structure for exploring the area, this Chiang Dao itinerary outlines a relaxed route through caves, viewpoints, local cafés, and quiet mountain roads.